ecoacoustics/website/content/resources/hpc/hpc-pbs-guide.md

 - `#PBS -l ncpus=8` The number of CPUs.
 The more cpus you allocate, the longer it might take to be scheduled because it has to wait for available resources.
 - `#PBS -l mem=8GB` The amount of RAM needed.
 Again, more ram might mean a longer wait
 - `#PBS -l walltime=00:11:00` The amount of time you estimate each job will take to process at most.
 The scheduler will try to fit your jobs in based on this, so the higher the walltime, the longer it might take to get schedule.
 If a job takes longer than this, it will terminate early.
 This example we specify 11 minutes.
-- `#PBS -j oe` This merges standard error to standard output.
-TODO: explain this
+- `#PBS -j oe` This merges standard error and standard output into the same output file.
 - `#PBS -m abe` This defines when to send you an email.
-Because you don't have control and don't know when the job will start or has finished executing, or had a problem and aborted, it is useful to receive this information by email.
-In this case the options specify that mail should be sent when the when the job is aborted by PBS (a), when the job begins execution (b) and when the job terminates (c).
+Because you can't control and don't know when the job will start or will finish executing, or had a problem and aborted, it is useful to receive this information by email.
+Here we have specified that mail should be sent when the when the job is aborted by PBS (a), when the job begins execution (b) and when the job terminates (c).
-- `#PBS -M my.email.address@university.edu.au` This is where to send the notification emails.
+- `#PBS -M j.blogs@myinstitute.edu.au` This is where to send the notification emails.
-- `#PBS -J 0-987` The indexes that will be executed.
-In this case, it will run this script with the `$PBS_ARRAY_INDEX` environment variable set to the integers 0 to 987
+- `#PBS -J 0-46` The indexes that will be executed.
+In this case, it will run this script with the `$PBS_ARRAY_INDEX` environment variable set to the integers 0 to 46

 ### Environment Variables